Welcome to Sajjanpur: Reception

 Upon its release, the film received positive reviews and became a sleeper hit at the box office.
 An Indiatimes review said, "Shyam Benegal has always been accredited as a mesmerizing storyteller known for making 'meaningful' cinema.
 This time he also caters to commercial consumers, coming up with his most 'entertaining' attempt, by far."

 Khalid Mohamed of Hindustan Times gave the film a 3 out of 5 stars, and stated "Sajjanpur is different, it has a conscience, and merits a ticket from those who have one too".
 Times of India gave the film 3 out of 5 stars and stated, "It's simple, uncomplicated storytelling leaves a smile on your face".
 The Economic Times stated, "Shyam Benegal has always been accredited as a mesmerizing storyteller known for making 'meaningful' cinema.
 This time he also caters to commercial consumers, coming up with his most 'entertaining' attempt, by far".
-[IMDB] Rated 6.9 out of 10 and stated An educated man spends his days writing letters for the varied inhabitants of his small, poor, and illiterate village, in this political and social satire.